MaxVRAM/Sys-QTT/README.md

-# Sys-QTT
+# Sys-QTT | System Metrics MQTT Client

-Sys-QTT is a light-weight, Python-based system metrics service for monitoring networked devices.
+Sys-QTT is a light-weight, Python-based system metrics client for monitoring networked devices.
 It periodically gathers a customisable selection of host machine metrics, and publishes the data to an MQTT broker/server of your choice.

 Sys-QTT is based on Sennevds' [System Sensors](https://github.com/Sennevds/system_sensors) project, and has been developed primarily to use with Home Assistant, based on their [MQTT discovery documentation](https://www.home-assistant.io/docs/mqtt/discovery/).
 It should work with other any other MQTT broker/configuration, however, the sensor configuration messages are specific to Home Assistant.